Krypton

 The Vault

-Metaphorically, Krypton keeps your ciphertext items in a special vault, with each item contained in their own deposit box; to gain access to a ciphertext item the vault must be open and the passcode key must be used to unlock the deposit box before you can discern the plaintext contents inside.
-In iOS the vault may be open or closed, while on macOS the vault opens upon Log In.
-When the App first runs the vault opens automatically and all your ciphertext items are displayed, each represented by its name, creation date, size and one of these icons:
+Metaphorically, Krypton keeps your ciphertext items in a special vault, with each item contained in its own deposit box — to gain access to a ciphertext item the vault must be open, and to gain access to its plaintext contents the passcode key must be used to unlock the deposit box.
+For iOS the vault may be open or closed, while on macOS the vault opens upon Log In.

 Safety Deposit Box Image